Top 10 Wildlife Sanctuaries in India for Nature and Wildlife Lovers

 8. Sitamata Wildlife Sanctuary, Rajasthan

-Located in the Pratapgarh district, Sitamata Wildlife Sanctuary is believed to be the place where Sita stayed during her exile, according to mythology.
-It has diverse ecosystems ranging from teak forests to riverine stretches and houses animals like the flying squirrel, jungle cat and hyena.
+The Sitamata Wildlife Sanctuary, located in the Pratapgarh district of Rajasthan, is steeped in mythology.
+It is believed to be the place where Sita stayed during her exile.
+The sanctuary’s diverse ecosystems, ranging from teak forests to riverine stretches, are home to animals like the flying squirrel, jungle cat, and hyena.

 9. Brahmagiri Wildlife Sanctuary, Karnataka

-Tucked away in the lush Kodagu district of Karnataka, Brahmagiri Wildlife Sanctuary forms a vibrant corridor of the Western Ghats, teeming with rare flora and elusive fauna.
-Its evergreen and semi-evergreen forests provide home to elephants, gaurs, sloth bears and the endangered lion-tailed macaque.
+Situated in the lush Kodagu district, the Brahmagiri Wildlife Sanctuary is a vibrant corridor of the Western Ghats.
+Its evergreen and semi-evergreen forests are home to elephants, gaurs, sloth bears, and the endangered lion-tailed macaque.

 10. Dr. Salim Ali Bird Wildlife Sanctuary, Goa